 How do the children get to school?

 Federal legislation (McKinney Vento Act) guarantees transportation to their "home" school for children who are experiencing homelessness.
 Alpha House staff work closely with the Education Project of Washtenaw Intermediate School District to arrange transportation to and from school for our children.
 If families choose to leave their "home" school when they come to Alpha House, their children ride the school bus to the local school.

 Do we provide childcare?

-At present, we do not provide child care, although we hope to in the future.
-Our Children's Services Specialist works closely with parents to access affordable child care options in the community and to apply for child care scholarships.
+We work closely with parents to access affordable child care options in the community and to apply for child care scholarships.

 Do families always leave with housing?
 What happens to those who leave without housing?

 No, families do not always leave Alpha House with housing.
 When a family leaves without housing, our staff works to ensure they are moving into a safe situation.
 Families who leave without housing still have the option of continuing to work with our Home-Based Support Program to achieve the goals they identified while staying at Alpha House.
 These goals include budgeting, increasing or maintaining income, paying down debt, and securing permanent housing.

 Do most families have transportation?

 Few families at Alpha House have reliable transportation.
 Many rely on friends, relatives, or co-workers to get to work.
 Others rely on public transportation, which is very limited in Washtenaw County.
 It can also be incredibly challenging for single parents and large families to get multiple small children on a bus, get them to day care, and then get to work, only to do the same thing at the end of the day.
 We gratefully accept donations of used cars in good working condition which we pass along to families.